vannguyengd/gooddata-ui/docs/50_custom__execution.md

 id: afm
 ---

-Execution is a combination of attributes, measures and filters that describes what data you want to calculate.
+An **execution** is a combination of attributes, measures, and filters that describes what data you want to calculate.

-**NOTE:** A measure contains numeric data (for example, Revenue).
-Measures can be sliced by selected attributes (for example, City, Date in years, or both) and filtered by attribute values or date constraints.
+**NOTE:** A measure contains numeric data (for example, revenue).
+Measures can be sliced by selected attributes (for example, city, date in years, or both) and filtered by attribute values or date constraints.
 For more information, see the [main concepts](01_intro__platform_intro.md#main-concepts).

 ## End-to-end flow

-You can use an instance of Analytical Backend to conveniently construct and perform the executions using a fluent API.
+You can use an instance of the Analytical Backend to conveniently construct and perform the executions using a fluent API.

 ```javascript
 const backend = bearFactory();